snackCake/docs/Modules/Extension-Patterns.md

-As of Broadleaf 2.2.0, many of our new features are being created as standalone modules that users can integrate in their application.
-This configuration is module-specific, but there are a few general architectural goals that we are respecting with our official modules.
-In this section, we will describe the extension patterns that we are employing.

 ## Service Extension

 Often, modules will need to modify the behavior of a standard Broadleaf service.
 As we want to keep all modules self-contained, we are utilizing a manager/listener approach in these scenarios.
 For example, consider some code that filters eligible offers in `OfferServiceImpl`: